 This post will help gather some current tools for improving reading skills specifically for students with autism.
 But these resources are also great (and frequently were developed) for students in special education in general.

 This is not a comprehensive review of all the curricula or materials available.
 In my earlier post I talked about the fact that there isn’t an “autism spectrum reading curriculum.”
 Reading curricula are developed to address skill deficits specific to reading.
 But students with ASD have significant difficulty with language, which makes reading skills and particularly reading comprehension difficult for many of them.

-Information About Reading Curriculum / Approaches
+Information About Reading Programs for Autism

 - She also a review of PCI and Edmark in this post: Edmark or PCI

 Edmark Reading Curriculum